Artificial Intelligence in the United States

 AI laws and Proposed Laws

-In the U.S., artificial intelligence (AI) is regulated at both the federal and state levels.
-While the U.S. lacks a unified federal AI law, the states have been active in modifying existing laws to account for AI and, in some cases, passing targeted AI-specific legislation.
+In the US, artificial intelligence (AI) is regulated at both the federal and state levels.
+While the US lacks a unified federal AI law, the states have been active in modifying existing laws to account for AI and, in some cases, passing targeted AI-specific legislation.

 This section outlines the major enacted laws at both federal and state levels, highlighting how states have taken the lead in adapting existing legal frameworks and introducing AI-specific laws in the absence of a comprehensive federal approach.